rowletribombee/badRPG/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
+>  *  - We love games and wanted to take this oppurtonity to create our own.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
+>  *  - We plan to use C++
  > * What will be the input/output of your project?
+>  * - The input will be the users choices in the RPG and the output will be the consequences of these choices.
+We will also output a map to help the user visualize.
  > * What are the features that the project provides?
+>  * - Different character choices, equippable items, freedom to move around the map, choices to battle monsters.
- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
+> * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
- >
  > You also need to set up an empty project board using GitHub projects (board view with default columns).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.
 All columns should be in the right order.
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: